Which kind mining labor accommodation camp buildings is your best choice

 No Site Requirements: Suitable for complex terrain such as steep slopes and muddy ground, and can even be constructed overhead.

-All done Basic Features: Wiring ducts that are already in place, door and window openings, and easy access to water and electricity.
+All done.
+Basic features: wiring ducts that are already in place, door and window openings, and easy access to water and electricity.

 A standard container unit (2.45 m / 3 m x 6 m) can hold 4 to 6 people for living or working.